 - I understand and acknowledge that it is solely my responsibility to understand the application, enrollment, matriculation, and graduation requirements of each program to which I apply and to determine prior to submitting my application to any PA program whether I will be able to meet all requirements of the program.

 - For each PA program to which I apply that requires me to provide criminal background history information, if I am convicted of or plead guilty or no contest to a misdemeanor or felony criminal offense after I submit my application, I will notify the program within ten (10) business days.
 PA programs may, in accordance with applicable state law, consider new information submitted regarding my updated criminal history, and in appropriate circumstances, reserve the right to change the status of an applicant or student.
 All decisions regarding actions in relation to an applicant’s criminal history are within the discretion of each PA program in accordance with applicable state law.

-Selecting Yes for this release allows CASPA to release certain information to pre-health advisors at schools you previously attended.
+Selecting Yes for this release allows CASPA to release certain information to health profession advisors and health profession advisory committees at schools you previously attended.
 This information includes some application information, including your GPA, the names of the physician assistant programs to which you applied, and which program, if any, you matriculate into.
 They will not see documentation such as transcripts or letters of evaluation.